pyro-ppl/pyro/docs/source/contrib.epidemiology.rst

 ======================
 .. automodule:: pyro.contrib.epidemiology

-.. warning:: Code in ``pyro.contrib.forecast`` is under development.
+.. warning:: Code in ``pyro.contrib.epidemiology`` is under development.
     This code makes no guarantee about maintaining backwards compatibility.

 ``pyro.contrib.epidemiology`` is a framework for experimenting with a restricted